 As you said, layering dresses and skirts is another option and can look great.
 I do this occasionally, especially with a petticoat/crinoline-style skirt, but more often than not I just wear opaque tights or coordinating hotpants underneath (depending on the season) and work it.

 Also, I tend to find that vintage clothing is cut to fit my figure better than today’s clothing, and because it often fits better overall, it doesn’t end up shorter than I intended.
-Women are getting taller than they were, say, 50 years ago, but at 5’5" you’ll still find plenty of vintage skirts and dresses that fit you without being too short.posted almost 5 years ago
+Women are getting taller than they were, say, 50 years ago, but at 5’5" you’ll still find plenty of vintage skirts and dresses that fit you without being too short.posted about 5 years ago

-yeah i would buy a longer dress so that your chest has room to stay cheerfully without dragging half the dress up :)posted almost 5 years ago
+yeah i would buy a longer dress so that your chest has room to stay cheerfully without dragging half the dress up :)posted about 5 years ago

-If the mini isn’t too tight, play around with layering either another skirt or short shorts underneath…posted almost 5 years ago
+If the mini isn’t too tight, play around with layering either another skirt or short shorts underneath…posted about 5 years ago